user096/ms-community-wiki/reinstalling-gpu-and-sound-drivers.md

 > You may also want to use DDU for this if you're using an NVIDIA or Intel GPU.
 If that's the case, there is an excellent guide on that [here](https://www.wagnardsoft.com/content/ddu-guide-tutorial).
 If you're using an AMD GPU, then the Radeon installer's built-in "factory reset" (under Additional Options) function is preferred over DDU.

-1. Open your web browser and navigate to the website of your device or graphics adapter's manufacturer.
+1. Open your web browser and navigate to the website of your drivers manufacturer.
 For example, if this is a Dell laptop then go to Dell's website, however if it's a custom-built desktop with an NVIDIA graphics card, then head to NVIDIA's website etc.

 2. Locate the option for downloading drivers for your product.
 If it is a pre-built computer such as a laptop you may need to model or serial number to find the download page.